Prepaid Subscriptions

 - Orders covered with each payment must be at least 2 (1 would just be a normal pay-per-order subscription).

-- For multi-month plans you can choose the day of renewal but not specific calendar months — renewals are calculated from the purchase/anchor date.
-Yearly plans can set a specific day and month.
+- For multi-month offers you can choose the day of renewal but not specific calendar months.
+Renewals are calculated from the purchase/anchor date.
+Yearly offers can set a specific day and month.

-- Prepaid supports a one-off variant that expires after a single prepaid batch — perfect for gift subscriptions.
-See Can I offer gift subscriptions.
+- Prepaid supports a one-off variant that expires after a single prepaid batch, perfect for gift subscriptions.
+See One-off prepaid, with no auto-renew and Can I offer gift subscriptions.

 Related guides